Braxton Bragg: Early career

-It is alleged that some of Bragg's troops attempted to assassinate him on two occasions in August and September 1847, but he was not injured either time.
-In the more serious of the two incidents, one of his soldiers detonated a 12-pound artillery shell underneath his cot.
+Some of Bragg's soldiers attempted to assassinate him on two occasions in August and September 1847, but he was not injured either time.
+In the more serious of the two incidents, near Walnut Spring, or El Bosque de San Domingo, one of his soldiers detonated a 12-pound artillery shell underneath his cot.
 Although the cot was destroyed, Bragg himself somehow emerged without a scratch.
 Bragg had suspicions about the perpetrator's identity but had insufficient evidence to bring charges.
-Later, an Army deserter named Samuel R. Church claimed responsibility for the attack.
+Private Samuel R. Church later claimed responsibility for the attack.
+In 1851, Church had escaped confinement from the Benicia Army Barracks, but was caught by the San Francisco Committee of Vigilance.
+He wisely denied involvement in Bragg's assassination attempt and blamed a former fellow soldier, Thomas Hackett.

 The 3rd Artillery relocated to Fort Moultrie, Charleston, South Carolina, in 1843.
 Here, Bragg was stationed with three future Union Army generals that he came to consider close friends: George H. Thomas, John F. Reynolds (both of whom were lieutenants who reported to Bragg) and William T. Sherman.
 Bragg continued his controversial writing, this time a series of nine articles published 1844–45 in the Southern Literary Messenger.
 The series, "Notes on Our Army," published anonymously (as "A Subaltern"), included specific attacks on the policies of general in chief Winfield Scott, whom he called a "vain, petty, conniving man."
 There were also numerous attacks on Army administrative policies and officers.
 He included thoughtful recommendations on a proposed structure for the Army general staff that were ignored at the time but echoed in reorganizations that occurred in the early 20th century.

 [His actions] established Bragg's distinction as the most cantankerous man in the army.
 He had been court-martialled and convicted; he had been censured by the Secretary of War, the adjutant general, and the commander of the Eastern division.
 No other junior officer could boast of so many high-ranking enemies.
 Both the commander of the Third Artillery and the commanding general of the United States Army hated Bragg.
 His future in his regiment and in the army seemed most uncertain.